ejkington/rimbo-beer-brewery/README.md

 ## Structure
-The website will consist of 4 separate pages, not including the register/logg in and logg out pages
+The website will consist of 4 separate pages, not including the register/login and logout pages
 * A home page with the brewery moto and appealing pictures of beer styles.
 * A our beers page showing what kind of beers the brewery makes, and what to expect when tasting it.
 * A events page and appealing pictures of the event